JacDo/Indonesia/README.md

 ## Software
 The analysis was conducted in `R 4.0.2`.
 Some rasters also used additional functions from ArcMap 10.7.1
 ## Procedure to replicate results
-As the data files are very large, we share them in a separate folder: https://1drv.ms/u/s!AqvX7coFNpv_jpgRw9iib6MCyikatg?e=uwwVWu
+As the data files are very large and only partly available to the public, we share them in a separate folder: https://1drv.ms/u/s!AqvX7coFNpv_jqY1nomY_febsSgVFQ?e=FGY3IJ

 In order to replicate the results, use the following order:
 1. `coromap.flight.risk` (uses the webscraped data from https://aviationstack.com/): yields the predictions based on the GAM-network-approach